-Ava wears the Piccalilly Navy Deer Top (£20, gifted) and Thea wears the unisex Piccalilly Mustard Quilted Sweatshirt (£22, gifted).
+Ava wears the Piccalilly Navy Deer Top (£20 reduced to £8, gifted) and Thea wears the unisex Piccalilly Mustard Quilted Sweatshirt (£22, gifted).
 Thea is wearing this sweatshirt non-stop at the moment, apart from the times I wrestle it off her to wash it!

 The clothes we were gifted have lasted brilliantly, and are firm favourites with both girls over a year later.
 They have all worn and washed so well.
 The colours are still beautifully vibrant, and the prints still look fantastic.

 The girls wear these dresses an average of once a week, and they wash beautifully and are still as vibrant as a year ago.
 As you can see, Ava’s dress will need to be handed down to Thea soon as she’s getting a bit tall for it, but Thea’s dress still has plenty of room.